 Despite his challenges, Mike remained positive, even calling himself lucky – lucky to love his job and work with great people, lucky to have friends and family that supported and challenged him, and lucky to have lived a great life!

-Over the past 7 years this tournament raised over $125,000 for the Courage Kenny golf program!
+In the first 7 years this tournament raised over $125,000 for the Courage Kenny golf program!
 We truly enjoyed our part in helping move the program forward.
 Thank you for helping us do it in memory of Mike Lust!

 For more information and pictures about the Golf Xpress Single Rider Golf Car, please visit www.golfxpress.com.